Blockchain-Alchemy/Metaverse-Anti-Cheat/README.md

 https://metaverse-anti-cheat.netlify.app/

-This is an implemenatation of Metaverse-Anti-Cheat with Flexcrow.
+This is an implementation of Metaverse-Anti-Cheat with Flexcrow.
 It has been tested on testnet and is now deployed on mainnet.
 It requires .1 tez to play and winner gets .2 tez.
 Test the system by clicking the [JS Injection Cheat] button during gameplay.

 ### White Paper

 https://blockchain-alchemy.gitbook.io/metaverse-anti-cheat-whitepaper/

 ### Concept
 Metaverse Anti-Cheat addresses the most common vulnerabilities in blockchain gaming.
-It secures the vulnarbility of JS injection, where an attacker will  get between the game and web layer to spoof win scenarios.
+It secures the vulnerability of JS injection, where an attacker will get between the game and web layer to spoof win scenarios.

 ### UI and UX